 Problem

-Ensuring that your documentation platform seamlessly matches your corporate identity is critical for maintaining a professional appearance.
-The default font stack and color palette are designed for general readability but may not reflect your specific brand personality.
+Ensuring your documentation platform easily matches your corporate identity is critical for a professional appearance.
+The default font stack and colour palette ensure general readability but may not reflect your brand personality.

 Why it matters

 Documentation is a key brand touchpoint.
-If your main product uses a specific typography (like “Outfit”) and a distinct primary color, your documentation should reflect those same choices.
-Consistency across all your web properties builds trust and provides a more cohesive user experience.
+If your product uses a specific typography (like “Outfit”) and a distinct primary colour, your documentation should reflect those choices.
+Consistency across web properties builds trust and provides a cohesive user experience.

 Approach